Will the Heat cover the spread vs. the Pacers? Promo Codes, Betting Trends, Records ATS

 Heat Betting Records & Stats

+- So far this season, the Heat have compiled a 9-10-0 record against the spread.

-- Miami has been the favorite in 10 games this season and won eight (80%) of those contests.
+- Miami has been the favorite in 11 games this season and won nine (81.8%) of those contests.

-- This season, Miami has won eight of its 10 games, or 80%, when favored by at least -125 on the moneyline.
+- Miami has a record of 5-1 when it's favored by -145 or more by oddsmakers this season.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!